-• Meeting with your surgeon: You will meet with Dr. Ellner to go over all the details of your medical records one last time.
+- Meeting with your surgeon: You will meet with Dr. Ellner to go over all the details of your medical records one last time.
 This will also be your opportunity to ask any questions that you have regarding any aspect of your surgery or recovery.
 If you have lots of questions, you might find it helpful to make a list to bring with you.
-After your discussion, you will undergo a full physical examination by Dr. Ellner.
+After your discussion, you will undergo a full physical examination by Dr. Ellner. - You will be given written instructions to follow before and during the hospitalization.
+You need to bring this list with you to the hospital.